December 1, 2023

 So, what kind of entertainment did amusement halls offer?
 An amusement hall had two main draws: slot machines and pinball.

-Slot machines didn’t last long in most amusement halls due to the gambling laws of the time.
+Due to the gambling laws of the time, slot machines didn’t last long in most amusement halls.
 Pinball machines, on the other hand, became massively popular.

 Stern Pinball Tournaments Bar Arcades